raytiasha/Olist-operational-performance-analysis/README.md

 The business questions and supporting KPIs that guide this analysis are outlined [here](https://github.com/raytiasha/WIP_Project/blob/main/Business%20Questions%20and%20KPIs.md).

 ## Executive Summary
-Demand grew rapidly during 2017, almost ninefold between January and November 2017, reflecting a period of rapid marketplace growth.
+Demand grew rapidly during 2017, almost ninefold between January and November 2017.
 Then became more stableand predictable during 2018, indicating that the platform had transitioned from a rapid growth phase to a more mature operating environment.
+Despite this growth, delivery performance remained relatively stable.
+While higher demand did not consistently result in slower deliveries, major demand spikes, particularly in November 2017, coincided with longer delivery times.
+This suggests that sudden surges in order volume may temporarily strain operational capacity.

 ## Dataset Structure